Lohkrii/holbertonschool-low_level_programming/0x1C-makefiles/README.md

 ## More Info
 ### Files

 In the following tasks, I'm are going to use [these files](https://github.com/holbertonschool/0x1B.c).
-We want to compile these only.
+I'm going to compile these only.